Dan Dickerson: Detroit Tigers

-Current roles

-Dickerson took over as lead play-by-play announcer on Tigers radio following Harwell's retirement at the end of the 2002 season, working with Price as a two-man crew.

-Dickerson has called several events for Fox Sports Detroit television, including high school football since 2002, a Michigan State Spartans hockey game in 2008, and Detroit Titans basketball games in 2010 and 2011.

-Dickerson is a longtime member of the Detroit Sports Media Association, founded in 1948 by pioneering Tigers announcer Ty Tyson.
-He was honored by DSMA in 2009 with the Tyson Award for Excellence in Sports Broadcasting, and has been named Michigan Sportscaster of the Year three times (2005, 2006, 2014) by the National Sportscasters and Sportswriters Association.

 During the Tigers' 2016 season, Dickerson moved to the television booth to call several road series for Fox Sports Detroit while regular TV announcer Mario Impemba joined Jim Price in the radio booth, an experiment that was discarded the following season.

-Dickerson also appears as the Detroit Tigers correspondent on MLB Network's weekday afternoon baseball news show The Rundown.
+As of 2024, he calls select telecasts for FanDuel Sports Network Detroit whenever primary TV announcer Jason Benetti is doing national work, with Erie SeaWolves broadcaster Greg Gania filling in for him on the radio.

+On October 10, 2025, the Tigers were eliminated from the postseason in a 15-inning, game five loss to the Seattle Mariners in the American League Division Series.
+The Detroit Tigers Radio Network went to commercial with Dickerson's mic still on.
+"I don't have to do a game [recap]...ah, fuck," a frustrated Dickerson said.
+"Fuck this game recap.
+Oh, I'm sorry, was that out loud?"
+Dickerson issued an apology for his language while fans on social media, who shared his disappointment, were largely supportive.

+Dickerson is a longtime member of the Detroit Sports Media Association, founded in 1948 by pioneering Tigers announcer Ty Tyson, and was presented with their Tyson Award for Excellence in Sports Broadcasting in 2009 and their Ernie Harwell Lifetime Achievement Award in 2016.
+He has also been named as Michigan Sportscaster of the Year four times (2005, 2006, 2014, 2022) by the National Sports Media Association.

-He also hosts a hot stove podcast with Pat Caputo called TigerTalk during the winter months, available on the Tigers' website and iTunes.
+Dickerson also hosts a hot stove podcast with Pat Caputo called TigerTalk during the winter months, available on the Tigers' website and iTunes, as well as the interview-style podcast Have a Seat alongside Jason Benetti.

 Broadcasting style

 In a 2006 interview, Dickerson described his broadcasting style:

-Dickerson's typical home run call is "Way back and gone!"
+Dickerson's typical home run call is "Way—back—and—gone!"
 For long home runs hit by Tigers, he often uses an exuberant "Watch it fly!"
 For strikeouts, Dickerson's typical call is "Swing and a miss—he got 'im on strikes!"

 Memorable calls

 On October 14, 2006, when Magglio Ordóñez hit a walk-off home run in Game 4 of the ALCS, making the Tigers the American League champions for the first time since 1984:

 On June 12, 2007, when Tigers pitcher Justin Verlander threw the sixth no-hitter in franchise history against the Milwaukee Brewers:

-On October 18, 2012, when Yankees infielder Jayson Nix popped out to Tigers first baseman Prince Fielder in game 4 of the ALCS, making the Tigers the 2012 American League champions:"Coke is ready.
-The 1-1 to Nix—he swings and he pops it up on the right side!
+On October 18, 2012, when Yankees infielder Jayson Nix popped out to Tigers first baseman Prince Fielder in game 4 of the ALCS, making the Tigers the 2012 American League champions:Coke is ready.
+The 1–1 to Nix—he swings and he pops it up on the right side!
 Fielder calling for it and he MAKES THE CATCH—WORLD SERIES BOUND!
-The Tigers sweep the Yankees with an 8-1 win!"On August 22, 2021, when Tigers designated hitter Miguel Cabrera hit his 500th career home run:
+The Tigers sweep the Yankees with an 8–1 win!On August 22, 2021, when Tigers designated hitter Miguel Cabrera hit his 500th career home run: